 10. Secure Bird and Pet Food

-Keep the critters away from your bird and pet food by making it inaccessible to them.
-You can do this by using a covered feeder or placing the food in a high location that they can’t reach.
+Keep chipmunks away from your bird and pet food by making it inaccessible to them.
+You can do this by using a covered feeder or by placing the food in a high location they can’t easily reach.

 You can also try sprinkling cayenne pepper around where you store your pet food.
-The smell will prevent these and other pests from coming near.
+The smell will deter these and other pests from approaching.

 11. Attract Natural Predators

-Chipmunks have many predators, but the three most common are hawks, owls, and cats.
-If you can make your property hospitable to these predators, you’ll have fewer problems with chipmunks.
+Chipmunks have many predators, but hawks and owls are among the most common.
+If you make your property hospitable to these predators, you will have fewer problems with chipmunks.

 13. Cinnamon

-Cinnamon is another home ingredient that chipmunks don’t find appealing.
+Cinnamon is another home ingredient that chipmunks do not find appealing.

-Therefore, sprinkle some cinnamon powder around your vegetable garden, flower beds, or other areas where they like to hang out.
-The spice will force them to stay away.
+So, sprinkle cinnamon powder around your vegetable garden, flower beds, or other areas where they tend to gather.
+The spice may temporarily discourage chipmunks.

-And if you don’t have enough cinnamon or find it hard to use up your supply, used coffee grounds work fine.
+And if you don’t have enough cinnamon or find it hard to use up your supply, some gardeners also use used coffee grounds as a mild deterrent.

 14. Vinegar

 Another cheap remedy that works well against chipmunks is vinegar (white or apple cider).
-The pungent scent of the vinegar repels chipmunks.
+The vinegar’s pungent scent may help discourage chipmunks.

 However, some people have more success using apple cider vinegar.

 Seal or cover up any cracks or crevices in the exterior to keep these unwanted visitors out of your home.
-You can use silicone or caulk around doors, windows, and the house foundation.
+You can use silicone or caulk around doors, windows, and the foundation of the house.

-You can also install a metal barrier around the bottom of your home to permanently stop them from climbing up.
+You can also install a metal barrier around the bottom of your home.
+This helps prevent them from entering crawl spaces or burrowing near the foundation.

 Furthermore, if you have a garden, keep any vegetation trimmed back and away from the house, as this can also act as an entry point for these small mammals.